BU-Spark/se-district-4-app/README.md

 - make sure all buttons navigate to webpages, most are empty right now
 - flesh out the gallery feature

-We commented out the Events from the navbar, the calendar, the upcoming events from the main page, the news and update and upcoming events from the resource page, We changed the Quick links in the main page ,we have added different resources from the figma as we did not had the links.
+We commented upcoming events from the main page and the resource page, the news and updates from the resource page,
+We changed the Quick links in the main page -- the resources are different from those suggested on the figma.